DZurawski/CS-410-Project/README.md

 - We have also provided a cranfield evaluation in **cranfield-evaluation-module.ipynb**
 >- Import the ranker and summarizer functions
 >- Perform the spot check and scoring
->- Since we have utized the first 2 sets of manual classified data for training, we utilize the third set for evaluation
+>- Since we have utilized the first 2 sets of manual classified data for training, we utilize the third set for evaluation
 >- For every email in the test document we utilize the classifier to categorize into important or important & compare the result with manual results
 >- Calculate the values in Human-Machine metrics and subsequently calculate Accuracy, Precision and Recall.